josephwecker/udon-c/docs/DECIDED.md

 Unknown: directives treated like nodes?
 Probably. (see below)

 ## NODES
-If a '|' is followed by a space, It no longer deliniates a node, but instead deliniates a SIMPLE VALUE
+* If a '|' is followed by a space, It no longer deliniates a node, but instead deliniates a SIMPLE VALUE (which are undecided... doh)
+* If a '|' (or grim) is followed directly by an id, class, attribute key, or another pipe (node beginning), it is a normal node with a null/anonymous name. (used for "implied" nodes, like divs.)
+* '|[]' would be an anonymous node with no id or classes - if you want to give it immediate simple data, you could do this also: '|| some data' (probably the more clear alternative)

 ## DIRECTIVES
 not much decided yet (see below), but indentation-rules etc. will very likely